homorunner/mcpmark-notion/tasks/filesystem/file_management/task_2.md

-# Filesystem Task 6: Simple File Organization
+# Filesystem Task 6: File Organization and Count

 ## 📋 Task Description

-Use the filesystem MCP tools to organize text files into a simple structure.
+Use the filesystem MCP tools to organize files and create a summary.

 ## 🎯 Task Objectives

-1. Create a directory called `sorted`
+1. Create a directory called `organized_files`
-2. List all files in the current directory using `list_directory`
+2. Use `list_directory` to find all `.txt` files in the root test directory
-3. For each `.txt` file:
-   - Move it to the `sorted` directory using `move_file`
+3. Move all `.txt` files to the `organized_files` directory using `move_file`
-4. Create a file `sorted/count.txt` that contains the text: "Moved X files" (where X is the actual number)
+4. Create a file `organized_files/file_count.txt` that contains:
+   - The total number of files moved
+   - Current date of organization
+   - Simple format: "Moved X files on YYYY-MM-DD"

 ## ✅ Verification Criteria

-- Directory `sorted` exists
+- Directory `organized_files` exists in the test directory
-- All `.txt` files have been moved to the `sorted` directory
+- All `.txt` files from root directory have been moved to `organized_files`
-- No `.txt` files remain in the root directory
+- No `.txt` files remain in the root test directory
-- File `sorted/count.txt` exists with the correct count
+- File `organized_files/file_count.txt` exists
+- Count file shows correct number of moved files
+- Count file includes current date in YYYY-MM-DD format

 ## 💡 Tips

-- Start by creating the `sorted` directory
-- Use `list_directory` on the root path to see all files
+- Use `list_directory` to find all files in the root directory
+- Filter for `.txt` files only
 - Keep track of how many files you move
+- Use `move_file` to relocate files to the new directory
-- Remember to create the count file at the end
+- Create the count file after moving all other files